FederatedAI/FATE/doc/federatedml_component/shap.md

 and explain an instance, we conduct these steps in Hetero TreeSHAP:

-1. Given an input instance, host firstly extract node routes: host masks host nodes' features with anonymous, and get directions(go left or right), anonymous and direction of all host nodes together form a route table.
+1. Given an input instance, host firstly extract node routes: host masks host nodes' features with anonymous, and get directions(go left or right), anonymous and directions of all host nodes together form a route table.

 2. Guest receives route table from host, and constructs a fake tree and an fake instance contains Guest features and Host Anonymous features.
-This fake tree will output the same results as a united tree when running algorithm 1.
+This fake tree will output the same results as an united tree when running algorithm 1.

 3. Running TreeSHAP on fake tree to get SHAP values of Guest features and Host anonymous features.